Wilson-Barbosa/data-structures-java/README.md

 ### Bubble sort
 This sorting algorithm is the probably the most simpler, but also extremely inefficient.
 Real world applications won't use, because its time complexity is O(n²), but its simple implementations helps understanding how sorting works.

+Bubble sort works by taking the item at position 0 and comparing it to the next, at position 1.
+If it's bigger swap the items and proceed with the next (comparing index[1] to index[2], for example) and so on.
+Items that are bigger will be pushed one at the time to the end of the array.
+You can also think of it as sorting items from left to right.

+Time complexity for the bubble sort is horrible and, as the mentioned earlier, and for both swaps and comparisons the time is O(n²).

+### Selection sort
+Selection sort works by iterating over the array and storing the index of the smallest element.
+Once you reach its end you swap the smallest and the first items.
+Index[0] holds the smallest item and it's sorted.
+Iterate the array again starting from the second item.

+Selection sort is an improvement from bubble sort, it decreases the number (not time complexity mind you) of swaps from O(n²) to O(n), but leaves the comparisons' number as O(n²).
+Smaller datasets are better sorted with selection, but for really large ones the improvement is not too significant.

+### Insertion sort

 ## Data structures

 ### Definition